The Best Mountain Bikes For Kids Who Are Ready To Rip Up The Trail

 Rocky Mountain Reaper

 A bike that will grow with your kid, the full suspension Reaper not only has a legitimate, bikes parts kit—equivalent to what you’d find on an adult rig — but it takes both 24- and 26-inch wheels.
 That means that as your little one gets bigger, you can invest in a new set of wheels instead of a whole ne bike.
 The 120mm travel fork and 130mm travel shock are tunable, so they can be set for the rider’s weight, and it’s simple to change those settings as the rider gets heavier.
 This bike’s suspension and slack angles will let your kid own technical terrain — jumping, hucking, and ripping any trail.
 One thing to note: It costs more to buy it as a 26-inch bike, but you’ll get a lighter, stronger, more durable drivetrain, brakes, suspension, and other components.
 You can add a set of 24 inch wheels aftermarket.

 If your junior rider wants to do it all — cross-country, all mountain, and technical trail — the 24-inch wheeled Ripcord will be comfortable pedaling, and confident handling.
 A slack head angle helps keep riders from going over the bars, while short chainstays make climbing easier.
-The bike also has low standover and handlebar height, so it will fit your rider for longer.
+The kids mountain bike also has low standover and handlebar height, so it will fit your rider for longer.
 What’s more, it uses a standard 100mm travel shock and fork, which are both easy to upgrade as your little rider develops more discerning tastes.
 Hydraulic brakes give on-a-dime stopping power, and 1×10 gearing gives riders a lot of options when they’re confronted with climbs.
 Complete, it weighs just less than 30 pounds.